In this Thousand Trails review I’m going to be talking about Thousand Trails campground memberships.

 Well, it’s called the Trails Collection Plus.
 And here are the benefits, rules and costs of the program:

-And for many, being able to move seamlessly from Encore to Thousand Trails and back without any time outside the system is huge!
+And for many, being able to move seamlessly from Encore to Encore park and back without any time outside the system is huge!

 Remember though, that the Trails Collection Plus is only available to Thousand Trails Adventure membership owners.

-So you can’t access its benefit on any other Thousand Trails membership at any price.
+So you can’t access its benefits on any other Thousand Trails membership at any price.

 How To Save On Thousand Trails Memberships